Conditions for successful data assimilation: Limitations of the analysis

-Similarly, variational data assimilation or particle smoothing can be successful (and is indeed equivalent to Kalman filtering) if (\ref{model}) and (\ref{data}) hold.
+Similarly, variational data assimilation or particle smoothing can be successful if (\ref{model}) and (\ref{data}) hold.
 We expect that variational data assimilation and particle smoothing can be successful in the nonlinear case, provided that the probability mass concentrates on a low-dimensional manifold.
 In particular, particle smoothing has the potential of extending the applicability of Monte Carlo sampling to data assimilation, since the variance of weights due to the sequential problem formulation in particle filters is reduced (the data at time $2$ may label what one thought was likely at time $1$ as unlikely).
 This statement is perhaps corroborated by the success of variational data assimilation in numerical weather prediction.
+However, the number of observations that should be assimilated per sweep depends on the various and competing time scales of the problem and, therefore, must be found on a case by case basis.

-Finally, it should be pointed out that we assumed throughout the paper that the model and data equations are ``good'', i.e. that the model and data equations are capable of describing the \emph{physical} situation one is interested in.
-It seems difficult in theory and practice to study the case where the model and data equations are incompatible with the (real) data one has collected.
+Finally, it should be pointed out that we assumed throughout the paper that the model and data equations are ``good'', i.e. that the model and data equations are capable of describing the physical situation one is interested in.
+It seems difficult in theory and practice to study the case where the model and data equations are incompatible with the data one has collected (although this would be more interesting).
 For example, it is unclear to us what happens if the covariances of the errors in the model and data equations are systematically under- or overestimated, i.e. if the various data assimilation algorithms work with ``wrong'' covariances.